The Science of Ouchie Powder

-The ability for an individual’s body to coagulate blood and repair tissue can be affected by numerous factors such as infection, metabolic deficiencies such as diabetes, venous or arterial disease and variations in wound structure such as depth, size and wound location.
+The ability of an individual’s body to coagulate blood and repair tissue can be affected by numerous factors such as infection, metabolic deficiencies such as diabetes, venous or arterial disease and variations in wound structure such as depth, size and wound location.

 These healing factors have been perfectly addressed with Ouchie Powder.
-Wound location, wound shape and infection are addressed by Ouchie Powders ability to cover any shape or sized wound no matter where on the body it is located.
+Wound location, wound shape and infection are addressed by Ouchie Powder's ability to cover any shape or sized wound no matter where on the body it is located.
 The natural antibiotic properties of Ouchie Powder work to prevent infection while absorbing excess blood and instigating fast coagulation.

 Ouchie Powder works to activate the coagulation cascade, stimulating blood platelets into forming an aggregated mesh of cross-linked fibrin proteins to form a clot and stop bleeding.
-The process is referred to as fibroplasia and Ouchie Powder has been proven to accelerate the healing process by stimulating fibroblast cells to enter the wound site and begin laying down an extracellular matrix of collagens, glycosaminoglycan’s, reticular and elastic fibers and glycoproteins which form the fundamental building blocks of skin repair.
+The process is referred to as fibroplasia and Ouchie Powder has been proven to accelerate the healing process by stimulating fibroblast cells to enter the wound site and begin laying down an extracellular matrix of collagens, glycosaminoglycan, reticular and elastic fibres and glycoproteins which form the fundamental building blocks of skin repair.

 Has the product been tested?

 Independent scientific testing has been conducted by Trinity BioActives in New Zealand.
 Trinity Bioactives specialize in developing, testing and confirming the efficacy of human and animal nutraceuticals.

 The testing on both human and animal skin cells was completed utilizing a modified TBL cell proliferative assay (SOP: TBL-XCP 7.0).
 Here, human skin fibroblasts were cultured to confluence in 24 well plates.
 Once confluence was attained, a circular wound was created (6mm in diameter) and the cells from within the ring were removed.